shsagir/play-area-sync/docs/limits.md

 Also mind that the hourly _Page view_ metrics do not show you clustering within smaller time periods.
 If those 100k requests do not happen about evenly distributed within the hour, but in a very short window (say 5 minutes), then you need a lot more processes to handle them properly.

+### OPcache

+**Scope**: Universal and Professional Apps

+The OPcache limit is soft, when exceeded either nothing happens or you see a degraded performance depending on whether the OPcache exhaustion is constantly caused or only in seldom, special requests.

 ### Pitfall: Self requests

 One commonly seen pitfall are so called "self requests".
 Those are scenarios in which the App executes a PHP script, which fires an HTTP request to the App itself.
 A simple PHP example would be: